sadmoonphoenix/RhythmHeavenAdvance/README.md

-# Rhythm Heaven Advance
+# Rhythm Heaven Advance (Kiosk Edition)

-README coming soon!
+Please ignore this, this won't be supported.